MislavJaksic/Knowledge-Repository/Linux/UniversityClass/LinuxBasics/README.md

 dhclient, dhcpcd - DHCP clients

-There is a Network manager which has a GUI and does not use the previously mention files.
+There is a Network manager which has a GUI and does not use the previously mentioned files.